thehappybeing/gita/README.md

-# gita
+# The Modern Gita

-The Modern Gita
+The Modern incarnation of Bhagvad Gita

+## Authors

+Achal Agrawal
+Ritesh Singh